XTLS/Xray-docs-next/docs/en/config/transport.md

 Whether to disable Path MTU Discovery.

 In other implementations, !linux && !windows && !darwin OS are forcibly disabled, while in xray it is not mandatory.
 If your OS is not (linux || windows || darwin), you may need to disable it manually.

+> `maxIncomingStreams`: number

+Server-side parameters, if set, must not be less than 8.